FaiusNahin/Skillance_A_Online_Cources/README.md

 > Used not so much CSS

-> Here I also try to do this site responsive by using Tailwind.
+> Here I also made this site responsive by using Tailwind.